Dreyns-c/Ellie_MiniLounge/README.md

 		-/Cache       #this is where you save FX simulation files if needed

-# File tree are organised with the root folder in full caps and subsequent files with their first letter capitaled, other files are in lower case.
+#Workflow
-# To avoid any issues you should avoid using any special character other than "_" and "-" not even space, some software can break if those character
+ File tree are organised with the root folder in full caps and subsequent files with their first letter capitaled, other files are in lower case.

-# are present, so to facilitate a problem-less workflow please keep that in mind.
+ To avoid any issues you should avoid using any special character other than "_" and "-" not even space, some software can break if those character are present, so to facilitate a problem-less workflow please keep that in mind.